dikamsiyoung/robeth_bot/README.md

 - Quickly validate the authenticity of Telegram crypto bots.
 - Mine cryptos from Telegram while you do other things... 🙃

+## New Features
+- Prompts you when a captcha is needed (BTC Click Bot)

 ## How to use
 - Provide Telegram API ID and hash from [here](https://my.telegram.org)
 - Sign in to your Telegram account at runtime